nodebasewm/nodebasewm.github.io/content/en/docs/Tools/ayaview/_index.md

 When running ayaview on a validator node, it will now detect  that your node is a validator, and configure itself automatically without the need of a config file.

 So no configuration file is needed, unless off course you intent to observe a different node, or changed ports.

-## GRPC/RPC Ports
+## GRPC/RPC/API Ports
 If you changed the default port of your node's GRPC (29090) or RPC endpoint (26657), you will have to also change the grpc-address or rpc-address in the config file and pass the config file to ayaview.

+The API part (default 1317) is needed to query WorldMobile specific APIs, such as the chainfollower information.
+YOu will have to enable this API in the ayad configuration app.toml under [api] section.

 ## System update Interval

 Optionally, you can control the interval to update system metrics and node status.
 Block and consensus updates are updated real-time.

 ## Config-File
 {{< highlight go "linenos=table,style=witchhazel" >}}
 # Bech prefixes for network.
 bech-prefix = "aya"

-#validator to watch FILL-IN
+#validator to watch
 validator=""

 # If a network has specific bech prefixes for validator and for consensus node